carbonfive/log_weasel/README.md

 Start your Resque worker with <code>VERBOSE=1</code> and you'll see transaction IDs in your Resque logs.

+## Hoptoad

+If you are using <a href="http://hoptoadapp.com">Hoptoad</a>, Log Weasel will add the parameter <code>log_weasel_id</code>
+to Hoptoad errors so that you can track execution through your application stack that resulted in the error.

 ## Example

 In this example we have a Rails app pushing jobs to Resque and a Resque worker that run with the Rails environment loaded.